Use a CD-Ladder Strategy to Maximize Savings

 In a CD-ladder strategy, an investor apportions equal amounts of liquid cash to various certificates of deposits (CDs) with different maturity dates.
 This strategy balances the need for liquidity and the desire to maximize interest earned on liquid cash.
 Indeed, when I decided to pursue an MBA in Spain, I applied this technique to manage my short-term cash prior to my move to Barcelona.

-Why CD laddering?
+Why CD Laddering?

 Put It Away and Forget About It (for Now)

 By laddering your short-term cash rather than letting it sit in savings, you’re less likely to tap into your cash reserve.
-I know that as young man living under the bright lights of Manhattan, I was often tempted to go out and spend a couple of hundred dollars on a Friday night — then another couple of hundred dollars the next night.
+I know that as a young man living under the bright lights of Manhattan, I was often tempted to go out and spend a couple of hundred dollars on a Friday night — then another couple of hundred dollars the next night.
 If I had known that my cash was in a six-month CD, I would have been less likely to do a late-Saturday-night drunk ATM withdrawal at a bodega on Ludlow Street.
 By creating a tiered savings strategy, you can minimize the temptation to draw down your liquid cash.

 Higher Interest Rates